Tech2Saini/Ai-Based-Fake-News-Detection-and-Fact-checking-System/README.md

 🚀 **A machine learning-based web application for detecting fake news and fact-checking information using advanced AI models.**

+> ⚠️ Note: This is a **case study repository**.
+Core implementation code has been hide for security/privacy reasons.
+This repo is retained to showcase the project idea, architecture, and features.

 ## 🔥 **Features & Integrations**

 ✔ **Fake News Detection** – AI-powered model trained with NLP and XGBoost